7 Best Electronic Desk Notebooks for Digital Note-Taking

 Rocketbook solved a specific problem: people love writing on paper but hate managing physical pages.
 The system uses special paper that works with Frixion pens.
 You write normally, scan the pages using the Rocketbook app, then wipe the pages clean with a damp cloth.

 The Core and Fusion models are the most popular.
 Core comes with 32 pages and sells for about $35.
 Fusion includes 42 pages with different templates like calendars, to-do lists, and blank grids.
-Both connect to Google Drive, Dropbox, OneDrive, and other cloud storage services.
+Both connect to Google Drive, Dropbox, OneDrive, and other cloud storage solutions for business file sharing.
+Keeping your notes automatically backed up and accessible across all your devices is one of the defining advantages of the digital notebook workflow.

 Here's what actually matters about Rocketbook: